-Purchases through our links may earn LEVVVEL a commission.
+Purchases through our links may earn us a commission.

+PC cases come in all shapes and sizes.
 And today, we’re going to show you the best inverted PC cases you can get right now.
 Our list includes mostly ATX cases, but we reserved a spot at the end of the list for a couple of mATX and Mini-ITX picks.
 Now, most inverted cases come with the inverted layout out of the box, although there are a couple of modular housings that can go both ways.
 These modular models are quite expensive, and the procedure of swapping their layout can be a pain, especially if you haven’t done anything similar before.
 You have been warned.

 Finally, the inverted PC case market is extremely niche, and the number of choices is highly limited.
 If you didn’t find your favorite on this list, you could try checking out our other buying guides.
 Guides such as the best dual system cases or best vertical GPU cases.
 We also have a list of the best unique PC cases for those looking for ways to make their PC build stand out from the pack.